xn4224nx/Learning-Hacking/README.md

 4. [Black Hat Bash](https://nostarch.com/black-hat-bash) - Master the art of offensive bash scripting.
 This highly practical hands-on guide covers chaining commands together, automating tasks, crafting living-off-the-land attacks, and more!

+5. [Python for Security and Networking](https://github.com/PacktPublishing/Python-for-Security-and-Networking) - Leverage Python modules and tools in securing your network and applications.

 ## Future Resources

 Some viable books to use in future learning: